kmlbgn/docu-notion/README.md

     export DOCU_NOTION_SAMPLE_ROOT_PAGE=[***]
     export DOCU_NOTION_INTEGRATION_TOKEN=[***]
     ```
-  * Go to the root page and add docu-notion-kira integration.
-This page should have, as direct children, "Outline" (required) and "Database" (optional) pages.
+  * Go to the root page and add nocusaurus integration.
+This page should have, as direct children, a Tab (required) and a "Database" associated to this tab (optional).
 Follow these instructions.
 Source: [Notion integration](https://developers.notion.com/docs/create-a-notion-integration#give-your-integration-page-permissions)

 3. **Install Dependencies:**
   ```bash